node-saml/passport-saml/README.md

 Using multiple providers supports `validateInResponseTo`, but all the `InResponse` values are stored on the same Cache.
 This means, if you're using the default `InMemoryCache`, that all providers have access to it and a provider might get its response validated against another's request.
 [Issue Report](https://github.com/node-saml/passport-saml/issues/334).
 To amend this you should provide a different cache provider per SAML provider, through the `getSamlOptions` function.

-Please note that in the above examples, `findProvider()`, `findByNameId()`, and `findByEmail()` are an examples of functions you need to implement yourself.
+Please note that in the above examples, `findProvider()`, `findByNameId()`, and `findByEmail()` are examples of functions you need to implement yourself.
 These are just examples.
 You can implement this functionality any way you see fit.
 Please note that calling `getSamlOptions()` should result in `done()` being called with a proper SAML Configuration (see the TypeScript typings for more information) and the `done()` callbacks for the second and third arguments should be called with an object that represents the user.

 ### The profile object